spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/health-score-triage/index.html.md

 Specific, known risks to account retention or upcoming opportunity, or overwhelming lack of information, such as unresponsiveness leading up to renewal.
 Customer's experience: engagement, adoption and/or experiences are significantly lower than expected where issues are blocking GitLab's ability to deliver expected value, outcomes, or positive experiences as defined by the customer.
 Examples:

+- Lack of alignment with stakeholders who can drive desired outcomes
 - Product does not deliver expected value or outcomes as defined by success plan
 - No or low product adoption with no progression
 - Communication of poor sentiment
 - Lack of any engagement
-- Loss of sponsor or champion due to change of role or organization or acquisition
 - Significantly poor experiences with Support or Professional Services
 - Significant number of support tickets (16+ per month)